notaustens/MDT-Configuration-Guide/README.md

 ### Create the logical driver structure in MDT

 When you import drivers to the MDT driver repository, MDT creates a single instance folder structure based on driver class names.
-However, you can, and should, mimic the driver structure of your driver source repository in the Deployment Workbench.
-This mimic is done by creating logical folders in the Deployment Workbench.
+However, you can, and should, replicate the driver structure of your driver source repository in the Deployment Workbench.
+This can be accomplished by creating logical folders in the Deployment Workbench.

 1. On MDT01, using Deployment Workbench, select the **Out-of-Box Drivers** node.

 2. In the **Out-Of-Box Drivers** node, create the following folder structure:

 	- `WinPE x86`